BariRafsan/NERPOS/README.md

    ```bash
    pip install -r requirements.txt
    ```
+4. Add the environment variables according to the .env        template.

-4. To run the fastapi script:
+5. To run the fastapi script:
    ```bash
    uvicorn main:app --reload
    ```